On the relative Giroux correspondence: Relative Giroux correspondence

 Next we observe that $N(K)$ (resp. $\overline{M \setminus N(K)}$) corresponds to $N$ (resp. $H$) in our construction of the balanced sutured manifold associated to a partial open book decomposition proceeding Definition~\ref{Pob}.
 The monodromy map $h$ amounts to describing how $N=N(K)$ and $H =\overline{M \setminus N(K)}$ are glued together along the appropriate subsurface of their boundaries.
 This proves that the balanced sutured manifold associated to $(S,P,h)$ is diffeomorphic to $(M,\G)$.

 \begin{Lem} The contact structure $\xi$ in Theorem~\ref{honkazmat} is compatible with the \pob $(S,P,h)$ described above. \end{Lem}

-\begin{proof} We have to show that the contact structure $\xi$ in Theorem~\ref{honkazmat} satisfies the conditions $(1),(2)$ and $(3)$ stated in Theorem~\ref{torisu} with respect to the \pob $(S,P,h)$ described above.
+\begin{proof} We have to show that the contact structure $\xi$ in Theorem~\ref{honkazmat} satisfies the conditions $(1),(2)$ and $(3)$ stated in Proposition~\ref{torisu} with respect to the \pob $(S,P,h)$ described above.
 We already observed that $N= N(K) $ and $H= \overline{M \setminus N(K)}$.
 Then

 $(1)$ The restrictions of the contact structure $\xi$ onto $N(K)$ and $\overline{M \setminus N(K)}$ are tight by conditions (A)(iii) and (B)(ii) of Theorem~\ref{honkazmat}, respectively.
-This is because in either case one obtains a standard contact $3$-ball or a disjoint union of standard contact $3$-balls by cutting the manifold along a collection of compressing disks each of whose boundary geometrically intersects the dividing set exactly twice.
+This is because in either case one obtains a standard contact $3$-ball or a disjoint union of standard contact $3$-balls by cutting the manifold along a collection of compressing disks each of whose boundary geometrically intersects the dividing set exactly twice, and hence the dividing set of each of these compressing disks is a single boundary-parallel arc (see \cite[Corollary 2.6 (2)]{h}).

 $(2)$ $\p H = \p (M\setminus N(K)) = (\p M \setminus \cup_i D_i) \cup T$\ is convex by the convexity of $\p M$ and the convexity of $T$ (condition (A)(i) in Theorem~\ref{honkazmat}).
 Its dividing set is the union of those of $\p M \setminus \cup_i D_i$ and $T$, hence it is isotopic to $(\overline{\p S \setminus \p P}) \times \{ 0\} \cup A \times \{ 0\} = \p S \times \{ 0\}$.